webofdata/specification-archived/specification.md

 ## Query Operations

-The WebOfData Query operations are designed to facilitate the retrieval of the representation of a given entity via its subject identifier, and the retrieval of those entities that reference (are connected to), a given entity.
+The WebOfData Query operations are designed to facilitate the retrieval of the representation of a given entity via its subject identifier, the retrieval of those entities that reference (are connected to) a given entity, and those that the entity references.

 The protocol is intended to work both in controlled (secure, closed networks) and open environments (on the web).
 It separates the use of URIs as identifiers from the use of URLs as references to resolvable resource representations.